AvaProtocol/OAK-docs/_docs/automation-time-js-sdk.md

  * Recurring timestamps is a feature that allows for users to schedule regularly
  * recurring tasks with a single blockchain extrinsic, rather than through multiple
  * extrinsic calls, as evidenced by the array of timestamps accepted in the Scheduler
  * class.
 This is currently only limited to 24 instances.
-These timstamps do not
+These timestamps do not
  * have to be evenly spaced.
 It can be any timestamps in the future, on the hour, and
- * limited to up to 24 occurences per extrinsic call.
+ * limited to up to 24 occurrences per extrinsic call.
  *
  * This utility class will help generate timestamps on more regular cadences:
  * - Hourly